· 3 min read

 • Country: UK

-Getting the yolk right is the craft, and it is a single narrow window.
-The egg is fried until the white is firm enough to lift cleanly but the yolk is still fully liquid under it, because a yolk cooked through binds nothing and the entire move depends on the flow.
-The haggis goes under it hot and loose so the warm yolk runs into it rather than pooling on a cold cap; the two are shut together and eaten fast, before the yolk skins over and the haggis cools and stiffens.
-A floured roll, soft and plain, takes a little yolk and fat into its lower face without going through, where a crusty or seeded roll would fight a filling that is already loud and now also rich.
+Getting the yolk right is a single narrow window.
+The egg is fried until the white is firm enough to lift cleanly but the yolk is still fully liquid beneath it, because a yolk cooked through flows nowhere.
+The haggis goes under it hot and loose so the warm yolk runs into it rather than pooling on a cold cap, and the two are shut together and eaten fast, before the yolk skins over and the haggis stiffens.
+A good roll and a dry one are separated by timing, not technique.

 Burns, the Pudding, and the Roll